pnwairfire/pyairfire/README.md

 ## Installing

+The repo is currently public.
+So, you don't need to be on the FERA bitbucket team to install from the repo.

 ### Installing With pip

+First, install pip:

+    sudo apt-get install python-pip

-For example, to install v0.2.0, use the following:
+Then, to install, for example, v0.2.0, use the following:

     sudo pip install git+https://bitbucket.org/fera/airfire-pyairfire@v0.2.0

-The repo is currently private.
-So, you'll need to be on the FERA bitbucket team to install from the repo.
+If you get an error like    ```AttributeError: 'NoneType' object has no attribute 'skip_requirements_regex```, it means you need in upgrade pip.
+One way to do so is with the following:

+    pip install --upgrade pip